 Building a Bed for Your Cat

-Decide on what you need.
-For your convenience, here is all what you need to make the perfect kitty bed.
-Hunt for a cardboard box that will serve as the base of the bedding, make way for motivational tools such as scissors, needle and thread, bundle up some old comforters, safety pins, an old bath towel that you don't intend to use any longer, a fistful of rice grains and a sturdy adhesive tape, stuffing material and preferably some spare material to make a pillow case.
+Hunt for a cardboard box that will serve as the base of the bedding, make way for motivational tools like scissors, needle and thread, bundle up some old comforters, safety pins, an old bath towel that is no longer in use, a fistful of rice grains and a sturdy adhesive tape, stuffing material and preferably some spare material to make a pillow case.

 Attention to Detail